 - Online library resources such as research databases and the library catalog are accessible by students both at school and at home.

 - Students develop and display their technology skills in various student-led technology projects integrated into normal coursework.

-- Students have access to teacher pages using Moodle’s learning management system.
+- Students have access to teacher material using Google Classroom.

-- Students have access to gradebook and homework information using FACTS Family Online (formerly RenWeb).
+- Students have access to gradebook and homework information using FACTS Family Online.

 - Secured wifi over upgraded internet bandwidth has been deployed throughout the campus.